sEbi3/ExampleCallouts/README.md

 --------

 ## Support
-If you like my work, please consider supporting me on [**Patreon**](https://www.patreon.com/vespura).
-I've put a _lot_ of my time and hard work into these and other projects.
+If you like my work and want access to early-access versions, please consider supporting me on [**Patreon**](https://www.patreon.com/sEbi3).

 --------